abp1994/cryptopals_in_python/README.md

 ## Usage

-Install all dependencies from the Pipfile then run the cryptopals.py script in the cryptopals directory.
+Install all dependencies from the Pipfile then run "python -m cryptopals.cryptopals" from the root directory.

 ## License